The 20 Best Primary Progressive Aphasia Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Roy Hamilton is a Neurologist in Philadelphia, Pennsylvania.
+Roy Hamilton is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Hamilton is rated as a Distinguished provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Primary Progressive Aphasia, Cerebellar Degeneration, Alzheimer's Disease, Frontotemporal Dementia, and Deep Brain Stimulation.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Primary Progressive Aphasia, Cerebellar Degeneration, Alzheimer's Disease, Frontotemporal Dementia, and Deep Brain Stimulation.
+Dr. Hamilton is board certified in Neurology, 2006.
 Dr. Hamilton is currently accepting new patients.

 Experienced in Primary Progressive Aphasia